Erez Zadok's Curriculum Vitae Summary and Highlights

 committees: the Provost's campus-wide faculty mentoring committee, the

 Interdisciplinary Faculty Cluster Selection Committee, the Provost's Massive

 Open Online Courses (MOOCS) Task Force, the President's Information

 Technology Steering Committee on Email and Collaboration, and the

 - After winning a campus-wide provostial competition for interdisciplinary

-faculty hiring clusters, I am now the leader of a faculty cluster titled
+faculty hiring clusters, I now lead a faculty cluster titled

 Smart Energy Technologies (SET), overseeing a team of 4–5 faculty

 spanning four departments.

 - I served (or continue to serve) on numerous Computer Science